 Xcode automatically provisions your app to use personal VPN and adds the Network Extension framework to your project for you.

-For information about the Network Extension framework, see the framework header files.
+For information about the Network Extension framework, read Network Extension Framework Reference.

 The Maps service allows apps to get directions or ask the Maps app to display directions.
 In addition, iOS apps that are able to display point-to-point directions can register as routing apps and make those directions available to Maps and other apps.
 For both iOS and Mac apps, you use Xcode to enable the Maps service.
 For iOS routing apps, you use iTunes Connect to upload a geographic coverage file.

 For how to write your MapKit framework code, read Location and Maps Programming Guide.